Language: EN

 delay(1000); // wait one second

 This example turns a LED on and off every second.
-The function of each line is commented on the right, but for now we won’t worry about the meaning, we will see these aspects later.
-The LED used is integrated in many Arduino boards (UNO, MEGA, etc) physically connected to PIN 13.
+The LED used is integrated into many Arduino boards (UNO, MEGA, etc) physically connected to PIN 13.

-You can learn a lot by reading the examples, it is highly recommended to take a look at all of them.
+You can learn a lot by reading the examples; it is highly recommended to take a look at all of them.

 arduino-compilado